ioBroker/ioBroker.javascript/docs/en/javascript.md

 "name[commonAttr=something1](enumName=something2){nativeName=something3}[id=idfilter][state.id=idfilter]"
 ```

-name can be: state, channel or device
+name can be: state, channel, device or schedule
 "idfilter" can have wildcards '*'

 Prefixes ***(not implemented - should be discussed)*** :